 The Leafy Greens of Lifting

 Pull-ups are to workout routines like vegetables are to nutrition.
-We all know we should eat lots of fresh vegetables, but how many of us actually do?
+We all know we should eat 'em, but how many of us actually do?
 The same goes for pull-ups.

-In my opinion, a 1:1 pull-up to bench press ratio should be the minimum.
-I'd much rather see the scale tipped towards pull-ups.
+A 1:1 ratio of pull-ups to bench presses should be the minimum, though I'd rather see the scale tipped towards pull-ups.

-I'm going to assume that most of the males reading this can do at least 7-8 bodyweight pull-ups, with whatever grip you prefer.
+I'm going to assume that most males reading this can do at least 7-8 bodyweight pull-ups, with whatever grip you prefer.
 If you can't, and have been training for more than a few years, take this as a wake-up call that you seriously need to reconsider your training, nutrition, or both.
-Read this article from T NATON contributor Tim Henriques and get to work.
-If you can already do 7-8 reps, keep reading.

 Once you've established a solid strength base, it's time to take it up a notch.
-Here are five effective ways to get more out of your pull-ups and build some big-time strength and muscle to take your training to the next level.
+Here are five pull-up variations that'll help you build the strength and muscle to take your training and physique to the next level.